Is there a difference between Clinical Pilates and Pilates?

 What is Clinical Pilates?

 The original Pilates method was developed by Joseph Pilates in the early 20th century.
 It is a form of exercise that focuses on correct posture, core stability, balance, control, strength, flexibility, and breathing.
-Our treating Physiotherapist Jemma Lekkas has been trained in DMA Clinical Pilates.
+Our Physiotherapist’s and Osteopath’s have been trained in DMA Clinical Pilates.

 Is there a difference between normal Pilates and Clinical Pilates?